univention/univention-portal/docs/containerization/dev-guide.md

 writing code towards having it arrive in the mainline branch.
 The aim is to have those placed into an appropriate place in a wiki once that place is found.

+## Test and example data

+- The primary node domain is `primary.univention.test`.

 ## Documentation

 - Avoid to state the obvious.

 - Use clear prefixes like "TODO:" when stating that something has to be change in the future.

 ## Commit messages